The best prepaid phone plans for Android users 2026

 Reasons to avoid

-Visible is a prepaid carrier owned and operated by Verizon and offers three well-priced yet feature-laden unlimited plans.
-Unlike many other prepaid unlimited plans, there's no hard cap with slower data and you can use as much data as you want.
+Visible is a prepaid carrier fully owned and operated by Verizon, and it offers a trio of well-priced yet feature-laden unlimited plans.
+Unlike other prepaid unlimited plans, there's no hard cap with slower data and you can use as much data as you want.
 This is because the data on Visible gets a lower priority than the data on Verizon, which means in a side-by-side comparison a Verizon plan will almost always come out ahead.
-Still, our Visible review found the carrier to offer plenty of speeds for everyday usage, though this will vary depending on the strength of Verizon's network in your area.
+Still, our Visible review found the carrier to offer plenty of speeds for everyday usage, though this will vary based on how Verizon's network is in your area.

-Perhaps the biggest drawback with Visible is that it has a much more limited list of compatible phones as compared to a T-Mobile-based MVNO, which is why we recommend checking your phone's compatibility before you proceed.
-For the most part, the latest iPhones, as well as high-end Android devices such as the Google Pixel 10 series and the Samsung Galaxy S25 Ultra are going to work well on the network.
-Some older phones might be compatible too, so it's well worth checking them on the IMEI Checker tool on Visible's website.
+Perhaps the biggest drawback with Visible is that it has a much more limited list of compatible phones as compared to a T-Mobile-based MVNO, which is why we suggest checking your phone's compatibility before signing up.
+Still, for the most part, the latest iPhones, as well as high-end Android devices like the Google Pixel 10 series and the Samsung Galaxy S26 Ultra will work well on the network.
+Some older phones might be compatible too, so it's worth checking them on the IMEI Checker portal on Visible's website.

 Best for customization